Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 ŷ_t = E[x_{t+1} | x_{t-T:t}] = ∫ x_{t+1} · p(x_{t+1} | x_{t-T:t}) dx_{t+1}
 ```

-When the belief is uncertain (multiple futures plausible), this mean sits in the **center of the uncertainty cloud**—not on any single trajectory.
+When the belief is uncertain (multiple futures plausible), this mean sits in the **center of the uncertainty cloud**, not on any single trajectory.
 This is why:

 1. The prediction appears to "lag" behind the true position
 2. The error map shows where the belief is spread